inacks/ISXMPL3710ex1/README.md

-# ISXMPL3710ex1

-# Example: Using the IS3710 I2C DMX Receiver Chip with Arduino IDE
+# Example using the IS3710 I2C DMX Receiver Chip with Arduino IDE

 ## Objective
 Demonstrate how to write a program for the **IS3710 I2C DMX Receiver** using the **Arduino IDE**.